hungthai1401/kctx/README.md

 ### "No kubeconfig files found"
 - Make sure you have files in `~/.kube/configs/` with `.yaml` or `.yml` extensions
 - Check that the files are readable and valid YAML
+- Verify the configs directory exists or the symlink is valid

+### "Configs symlink points to non-existent directory"
+- Check if your `~/.kube/configs` symlink points to a valid directory
+- Update or recreate the symlink to point to the correct location

+### "Config file not found"
+- Use the full path for nested configs (e.g., `dev/cluster1` instead of just `cluster1`)
+- Verify the file exists with the correct extension (.yaml or .yml)
+- Check the file permissions

 ### "fzf not found"
 - Install fzf: `brew install fzf` (macOS) or `apt install fzf` (Ubuntu)